 - Develop an accurate, economically and socially viable method for screening appropriate populations for ovarian cancer

-The total cost is £3,200,000 over a five-year period.
+The total cost of this project is £3,200,000 over a seven year period.
 The Eve Appeal is pleased to have raised £1.65 million, as the largest single funder of the project.

 The research team